-Based on our procedures we conclude that the investments exist and that the Director's valuation of the investments resulted in an acceptable valuation of the investments in the financial statements.
+The outcome of our procedures on the existence of the investments is satisfactory and we observed that the Director's valuation of the investments resulted in an acceptable valuation of the investments in the financial statements.
+The disclosures on page 18 and 19 of the financial statements are in accordance with Dutch GAAP.